-The outcomes is presented in Table \ref{real-data}.
-Firstly, we can see little difference between coefficients of each algorithm.
+The outcomes are presented in Table \ref{real-data}.
+Firstly, there is little difference between coefficients of each algorithm.
 The $t$-values are all significant, showing these methods are all interpretative to this model.
 In estimation efficiency, the estimation error of UHR is the smallest and also rather close to that of Oracle Huber, which again proves its asymptotic equivalency with Oracle algorithm.
 Meanwhile, its estimation error is smaller than that of DC-HR and DC-AHR as well, attesting Online Updating's better performance than divide-and-conquer.
 As for calculation efficiency, Huber algorithms run slower than Linear Regression algorithms.
 However, according to $mse$ and $mae$, Huber algorithms can cut down estimation error validly compared to Linear Regression.
 This is the reason we prefer Huber ones.
-Moreover, we can see UHR has an outstanding performance between Huber ones with 5 seconds faster than Oracle Huber regression.
-This achieves our goal of speeding calculation process up.
-Overall, UHR makes an impression on us in real data analysis.
+Moreover, UHR has an outstanding performance between Huber ones with 5 seconds faster than Oracle Huber regression.
+This achieves our goal of speeding the calculation process.
+Overall, UHR performs impressively in real data analysis.